yesenaer/fantastic-fishstick/README.md

 - (Suggested) Create and activate virtual environment
 - Install dependencies by running `pip install -r requirements.txt`
 - Download some historic trading data and place it in the `data` dir
-- Update and execute `fishstick.py`
+- Update tablename and filepath in `fishstick.py` and execute